wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/logger-add-handler/index.md

 * Consider `Monolog\\Handler\\RotatingFileHandler` to rotate files by day and limit disk usage.
 * You can combine multiple handlers (e.g., database + file + Slack) either globally (filter) or per instance.

-## Related Content

-* See the [How to replace the database log service](../update-log-store-service/index.md) guide on how to replace the default database handler for the admin.

-***

 ## Contributing